 She is the same age as the Queen and still runs her store, Elizabeth Pack in Ryde.
 Since the age of 15 she has devoted herself to maintaining the standards of yesteryear with collections for today’s ladies who lunch.
 Word of her clothes collection has even reached Japan!
-Martin Potter meets the doyenne of Island ladieswear.
+Island Life meets the doyenne of Island ladieswear.

 It is one of life’s fixtures.
 While hotels go up and come down, while cafes change from slow food to fast food, while even the pier is about to change forever, Elizabeth Pack of Ryde, ladies’ departmental clothes store, remains firmly, incontrovertibly, the same.